Paul Holmes (broadcaster): Career

-Paul Holmes also appeared on Shortland Street as Leslie Grant.

 He appeared on Māori Television's Waitangi Day coverage on 6 February 2007.
-In March, TV One, Holmes's former network, announced that he would be among the "stars" on the third season of the New Zealand version of Dancing with the Stars.
+In March, TV One, Holmes's former network, announced that he would be among the celebrities on the third season of the New Zealand version of Dancing with the Stars.

-At the end of 2008 Holmes left his weekday breakfast show on Newstalk ZB after hosting the show for almost 22 years.
-Holmes then presented the Saturday morning show on Newstalk ZB.

-From 2009 to 2012 Holmes returned to TVNZ to present the political talk show Q+A on TV One.

 In early 2011, Holmes published Daughters of Erebus, a book on the 1979 Erebus Air New Zealand DC-10 airliner crash.

+Sir Paul has a cameo in the form of a portrait with him wearing knights armour in the breakfast room on The Traitors NZ.

 Retirement and death

 In January 2012 Holmes received treatment in hospital after a "health scare".
 He had previously battled prostate cancer in 1999, but had been released shortly after.
 The scare was reportedly the return of the cancer.
 In June he underwent open heart surgery and was placed into an induced coma to heal.
 In November 2012 a television blog posted a story claiming Holmes only had weeks to live due to congestive heart failure.
 Holmes rejected the rumor.
 Holmes broadcast his final interview in November 2012, with Kim Dotcom as the subject.
 Several weeks later, Holmes resigned from his radio work and on 8 December, announced his retirement.
 Following their interview, Holmes and Dotcom became friends and in Holmes' final days, he was visited by him.
+Holmes had left his breakfast show on ZB at the end of 2008, to be succeeded by Mike Hosking, instead doing daily phone-ins to Hoskings show.
+These also ended when he retired.